Leafwing-Studios/leafwing-website/content/blog/game-engine-glue/index.md

 ## Tight cross-org coordination sucks more

 It gets so much worse though.
-Suppose you *need* that bug fix from your dependency, or worse, want a shiny new feature to unblock your work?
+Suppose you *need* that bugfix from your dependency, or worse, want a shiny new feature to unblock your work?

 **Roll a d12** to determine what happens: